n1ghtf0x/Polynomial-Calculator/README.md

 ### Instructions

 <br/>
-You can run program going to bin folder and opening polynomial.exe file.
+You can run program going to bin/Debug/netcoreapp3.1/ folder and opening polynomial.exe file.
 <br />